 Workplace injuries in California are processed through an increasingly complex benefit delivery system.
 On top of your health and workplace concerns, you will likely have questions about your rights and obligations regarding your injury claim.
-Here are a few questions our California workers’ comp lawyers are routinely asked:
+Here are a few questions our San Francisco workers’ compensation lawyers are routinely asked:

 How long does my employer have to accept or deny my claim?